MouniaLaassiri/mounialaassiri.github.io/Outreach/Description.md

 [African School of Physics](https://africanschoolofphysics.org) (ASP2016) in Kigali, Rwanda in 2016, Mounia found this journey with ASP beneficial for both herself and the advancement of the ASP’s mission.
 She attended ASP in 2016 as a student and returned in 2022 as a lecturer.
-Mounia was appointed to the ASP IOC with immediate impact, where she led the organization of the third African Conference on Fundamental and Applied Physics (ACP2023) and the eighth African School of Physics (ASP2024).
+Mounia was appointed to the ASP IOC with immediate impact, where she led the organization of the third African Conference on Fundamental and Applied Physics (ACP2023) and the eighth African School on Fundamental and Applied Physics (ASP2024).

 ## ASP learner program
 ### Here is a list of ASP learner programs in which I have participated: